Becoming Competitive

 Quick Answer

-Before school, I found a financial advisor who helped me navigate the “how will I pay for this?” question that haunts all of when we see our tuition bill.
+Before school, I found a financial advisor who helped me work through the “how will I pay for this?” question that haunts all of when we see our tuition bill.
+We:

 Why Should You Apply for Medicaid Early?

-How Did I Learn to Study Effectively for CRNA School?
+How Can You Learn to Study Effectively for CRNA School?

 I knew my nursing school ways of studying (rewriting my notes over and over again into oblivion) were not going to cut it for CRNA school.
 So, I sought out some new study techniques:

-What Tech Essentials Did I Buy Before CRNA School?
+What Tech Essentials Should You Buy Before CRNA School?

 Before school, I got: